ASadlek/LSN-ONE/README.md

 mvn exec:java
 ```

-You can try with providing sample input from https://backend-tasks.lsn.io/
+You can try by providing sample input from https://backend-tasks.lsn.io/

+In case of any issues, please contact andre.sadlek@gmail.com :)